iqrakhan4987/Interactive-Lab-Hub/Lab 4/README.md

 - The encoder needs to be accessible for both quick menu turns and continuous game control.
 A comfortable position is typically on the upper edge or corner, away from the primary grip and thumb controls.
 -The encoder requires a two-finger pinch grip (thumb and index finger) for precise rotation.
 Placing it on the side or top edge allows the user to operate it easily using the non-dominant hand or index finger without interfering with the main gameplay controls (the joystick) or obstructing the screen.

-Note: Due to the size of the raspberry pi 5, I had to place the encoder to the right side of teh joystick.
+Note: Due to the size of the raspberry pi 5, I had to place the encoder to the right side of the joystick.
 However, if I use a smaller microcontroller, the above is how I would place the encoder.

 Accelerometer (Level 3) Arrangement
 - The accelerometer (LSM6DS3) must be integrated internally and hidden from the user.